gveran22/NetworkAnalysis-MetaIBS/README.md

 ### 3. **Single-Network Analysis**
 - Analyze each dataset individually using the scripts in [`scripts/single-network-analysis/`](scripts/single-network-analysis/).
-- Execute the full pipeline with `process_analysis.R`.
+- Execute the full pipeline with `run_analysis.R`.

 ### 4. **Network Comparison**
 - Set comparison variables in [`tools/analysis_variables.R`](tools/analysis_variables.R).
-- Run the comparative analysis using the scripts in [`scripts/network-comparison/`](scripts/network-comparison/), particularly `process_comparison.R`.
+- Run the comparative analysis using the scripts in [`scripts/network-comparison/`](scripts/network-comparison/), particularly `run_comparison.R`.
-- This includes comparisons of IBS vs Healthy across datasets or merged data according the comparison variables.
+- This includes IBS vs Healthy comparisons across individual and combined datasets, based on the defined comparison variables.

 ### 5. **Meta-Analysis and Visualization**
 - Review the meta-analysis outputs in [`docs/meta-analysis/`](docs/meta-analysis/).
-- Customize `.Rmd` reports with your results and variable definitions for final reporting and publication-ready visualizations.
+- Customize `.Rmd` reports to integrate your results and variables, generating publication-ready visualizations and summaries.

 <br/>